Best practices for firewall rules configuration

 permit ip any WEB-SERVER1 http.

 permit tcp any WEB-SERVER1 3389 - Allows RDP access from any source to the web server.
-It is generally a bad practice to allow everyone access to your management ports.
+It is a dangerous practice to allow everyone access to your management ports.
 Be specific about who can access the server management.
 A good rule would be

 permit tcp any DB-SERVER1 3306 - Allows MySQL access from any source to the database.
 Database servers should never be exposed to the whole Internet.
 If you need database queries to run across the public Internet, specify the exact source IP address.
 A good rule would be